pranabdas/machine-learning/README.md

 Once you are inside the container, you can launch jupyter notebook by entering `jupyter-notebook` and leave the container by typing `exit`.

+You can follow the examples from the [notes]( https://pranabdas.github.io/machine-learning/docs/) or go through them from the links below.

 ### Notebooks:

 1. [Nearest neighbor](./notebooks/01-nn-handwriting-recognition.ipynb) (Nearest